BioJulia/PopGen.jl/docs/viewing.md

 a = genepop("/test/testdata.gen", numpops = 7)
 ```

+!!! info "keep in mind"
+    your path to that file is probably different, so make sure you set it correctly to where it is on your system.

+!!! reminder "Windows users"
-Keep in mind, your path to that file is probably different. **If using windows** make sure to change your backslashes "\" to forward slashes "/"
+    make sure to change your backslashes "\" to forward slashes "/"